The Ecosystem Path to General AI

 To survive and reproduce, animals need to deal with a continuous stream of challenges in their lives.
 They must find food, avoid predators, navigate, and mate.
 Solving these challenges requires efficient information processing, in particular perception, decision-making, and action.
 Nervous systems are present in almost all taxa of the animal kingdom and play a key role in animal information processing.
 They are typically far from monolithic.
 For example, in humans, the complex nervous system that controls digestion is essentially separated from the brain and may operate even in a brain-dead person.
 The human brain itself is highly modular, with its anatomically distinct lobes and regions, such as the \textit{Brain stem} which controls reflexes ---positive, e.g., the knee reflex, and negative, e.g., the diving reflex; the \textit{Prefrontal cortex}, which maps sensory signals to actions; and the \textit{Insula}, which combines internal signals, such as blood sugar level and external signals, such as smells, into signals linked to happiness and reward \cite{Insula2012}.

-Reflexes seem to be critical to many animals \cite{stein1988modulation}.
+Reflexes are critical to many animals \cite{stein1988modulation}.
 For example, a newborn lamb might not have the time to find its way to its mother's udder through random trial and error.
-Instead, its life might be saved by an instinct that draws it to the smell of milk and a positive suck reflex, which causes it to drink.
+Instead, its early life hinges on an instinct that draws it to the smell of milk and a positive suck reflex that causes it to drink.
 The lamb might also benefit critically from negative reflexes that prevent it from eating lethal objects, inhaling liquid, or jumping from high cliffs.
 From an evolutionary perspective, one of the great advantages of nervous systems is that they enable learning, i.e., physical modification, and thereby efficient adaptation to the dangers and resources of the local environment.
 A prominent example of learning is reinforcement learning (RL), which is used across the animal kingdom \cite{niv2009reinforcement,neftci2019reinforcement}.
 Many animals combine untrainable reflex circuits with circuits that are trainable with RL.
 For instance, humans have hundreds of hardwired reflexes, e.g. the knee reflex, but we can also learn via RL.
 This enables us to combine the benefits of reflexes with the benefits of RL.